PrincetonUniversity/software_testing/01_overview/README.md

 * Does writng test cases slow down development?
 * Should there be test code for test code?
 * What does it mean when a test fails?
-* Can tests improve you code design?
+* Can tests improve your code design?
 * What can it mean to setup up the environment for a test?
 * What can it mean when it is difficult to write tests?